hariduspilv/koolikott/README.md

 	keystore.signingEntityID=exampleAlias
 	keystore.signingEntityPassword=exampleKeyPass
 ```

+### Exporting the generated public key certificate

+To export the public key certificate, which can then be given to the material providers (publishers):
+	*`keytool -export -keystore server.keystore -alias exampleAlias -file EkoolikottPublicKeyCert.cer`

+This EkoolikottPublicKeyCert.cer file can then be used by the material providers to verify, if the user should have the access to the required resource.
 # TAAT authentication setup

 In order to set up TAAT authentication you have to have a keystore set up with a public/private key pair.